JanmerlCarlo/Bike-Share-Google-Data-Analytics-Capstone-Project/README.md

 By the end of this lesson, you will have a portfolio-ready case study.
 Download the packet and reference the details of this case study anytime.
 Then, when you begin your job hunt, your case study will be a tangible way to demonstrate your knowledge and skills to potential employers.

+You can find the certification course at - https://www.coursera.org/professional-certificates/google-data-analytics